Is There Plastic in Your Tea Bags?

 Is It Dangerous?

-Studies have already identified at least one type of plastic which can pose a health risk in large concentrations – and can be absorbed by the body.
+Studies have already identified at least one type of plastic which can pose a health risk in large concentrations - and can be absorbed by the body.
 Soaking plastics of any kind in water, especially boiling hot, should be avoided.
-Studies are still ongoing all the time with more research released regularly condemning such plastic usage.
+Studies are still ongoing all the time with more research released regularly condemning such as plastic usage.

 What's the Environmental Impact?